Stocks rise on bargain hunting - Business - observerbd.com

 |

-The DSE turnover slid to Tk 286 crore from Wednesday's turnover of Tk 328 crore.
+The DSE turnover rose to Tk 382 crore, from Tuesday's turnover of Tk 272 crore on Tuesday.

-Top 10 companies with price increase are:- Legacy Footwear, Samata Leather, Haqqani Pulp, ISN, GQ Ballpen, Eastern Housing, Sinobangla Industries, Sea Pearl Beach, Shamrita Hospital and Prime Islami Life Insurance.
+The top 10 companies in price increase are- Intake Ltd., Samata Leather, Haqqani Pulp, ISN, Legacy Footwear, Sinobangla Industries, Miracle Industries, GQ Ballpen, Shamrita Hospital and Apex Tannery.

-Top 10 decliners are: Bengal Windsor, Orion Infusion, Delta Life Insurance, Jute Spinners, Oimax Electrode, RSRM Steel, Union Insurance, Hawa Well Textile, Mercantile Bank and Asia Pacific J Insurance.
+Top 10 companies with price reduction are- Meghna Life Insurance, Sea Pearl Beach, Rupali Life Insurance, Shyampur Sugar Mill, Union Insurance, One Bank, Zil Bangla Sugar Mill, Sonali Life Insurance, Popular Life Insurance and Chartered Life Insurance.

-At the CSE the overall price index CASPI increased by 24 points.
-42 of the 115 firms that participated in the market rose in price.
-On the contrary, the price of eight has decreased and the price of 65 has remained unchanged.
-Tk 12 Crore was traded on Thursday.
+At the CSE the overall price index CASPI decreased by 2 points.
+43 of the 99 firms that participated in the market rose in price.
+On the contrary, the price of 21 has decreased and the price of 35 has remained unchanged.
+5 crores and 14 lakhs have been transacted.
+Tk 4.